-The student must successfully complete a service-learning project of sufficient duration and intensity to address identified community needs and meet a specified project learning goal(s).
+The student must successfully complete a service-learning project of sufficient duration and intensity to address identified community needs and meet specified project learning goal(s).
 While LEAs may use discretion, a minimum of 10 hours is recommended.

-A project proposal must be submitted to the school official for pre-approval and must include a project description, learning goal(s), timeline, number of service hours, the project's contribution to the community, and the sponsoring organization.
+A written project must be submitted to the school official for pre-approval and must include a project description, learning goal(s), timeline, number of service hours, the project's contribution to the community, and the sponsoring organization.
 The project must be supervised and assessed by an adult with successful completion verified in writing by the adult supervisor.
-An optional Service-Learning Project Application (Sample Form) is provided under Implementation Tools in the Resources section of this Toolkit.
+An optional Service-Learning Project Application (Sample Form) is provided in the Implementation Tools section of this Toolkit.

-NOTE: The adult that both the service provider and the school identify as the child's supervisor and the person responsible for the child's welfare while the child participates in the program is required to obtain Clearance/Background Check certifications, not necessarily all employees/volunteers with whom the student will interact.
+Note: The adult that both the service provider and the school identify as the child's supervisor and the person responsible for the child's welfare while the child participates in the program is required to obtain Clearance/Background Check certifications, not necessarily all employees/volunteers with which student will interact.
 The adult identified as the person responsible for the child's welfare is required to be in the immediate vicinity at regular intervals with the child during the program.
 LEAs may enter into written understandings with hosting entities to identify the supervisor and establish the terms of the supervision of the students in the program.